wcarvalho/google_calendar_tracking/README.md

 Together, I should be able to create, save, load, and move events with these scripts.
 And I think this will facilitate maintaining and editing templates.

-## Workflow
-You want create and experiment with multiple calendar templates to see which is best.
-For each one:
-  1. Create a template for a week (or some time-length)
-  1. Clear across dates that you want to apply this template (from appropriate calendars)
-  1. Place from template across those dates
-  1. run time-availability script to see buffer

 ## Getting Started